ibm-aur-nlp/amia-18-mutation-corpus/docs/guidelines/ann-guidelines.md

 Mentions of these changes in text should be annotated as DNA modifications.
 Examples include epigenetic
 alterations.
 Identifying DNA modifications supports the understanding of factors that affect gene expression.
-This information is currently not considered in the WDD system and conversations are required to make this information available to WDD users.

 ![](./media/image21.png)